HISTORY OF PRO-CHOICE LIBERTARIANS

 The 2006 national convention in Portland, Oregon was the most poorly attended in many years.
 However, those opposed to the platform managed to cut down its verbiage substantially.
 Delegations changed “Women’s rights and abortion” to “Reproductive rights”.
 The detailed plank became one sentence: ““Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides, we believe that government should be kept out of the matter, leaving the question to each person for their conscientious consideration.”
 Many hard core libertarians were outraged.
 But given that it takes far more votes to include new language than delete old language, the “moderates” coup against the platform was successful.
 However, they were not finished trying to get rid of the plank entirely.

 The 2008 presidential convention in Denver, Colorado completed the gutting of the platform.
 As in Portland, pro-choice activists were unorganized.
 With states rights “libertarian” Wayne Root and quasi-libertarian abortion prohibitionist Bob Barr as the leading presidential candidate, moderates again managed to get delegates to further cut the platform down.
-Delegates voted to rename “Reproductive Rights” to “Abortion” and limited the plank to one sentence: “Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides, we believe that government should be kept out of the matter, leaving the question to each person for their conscientious consideration.”
+Delegates voted to rename “Reproductive Rights” to “Abortion” – evidently to make it easier to remove the whole plank in the future.
+They limited the plank to one sentence to try to mollify prohibitionists: “Recognizing that abortion is a sensitive issue and that people can hold good-faith views on all sides, we believe that government should be kept out of the matter, leaving the question to each person for their conscientious consideration.”
 The very word woman was written out of the platform, replaced by the nebulous word “gender”.
 Barr, whose former wife admitted Barr had helped her get an abortion years before, expressed his opposition with the procedure from time during the presidential campaign, but did not make it a central issue.

-During the 2010 convention in St. Louis, Missouri, the 2012 presidential convention in Las Vegas, and the 2014 convention in Columbus, Ohio the one sentence plank survived any attempts to remove it.
+During the 2010 convention in St. Louis, Missouri, the 2012 presidential convention in Las Vegas, and the 2014 convention in Columbus, Ohio the one sentence plank survived repeated attempts to remove it.
 However, during the LP’s 2012 presidential nominating convention the platform only survived by a few votes after impassioned pleas from pro-choice members of the party.
 The leading candidate governor Gary Johnson has been described as pro-choice on abortion.
 However, in the past he had signed an Arizona bill banning late term abortion.
-That the popular “OntheIssues” website continued quoting his statements on abortion during his brief stint as a 2012 Republican presidential candidate up until 2016, confusing media and libertarians.

 The 2016 Libertarian Party national presidential convention in Orlando, Florida saw yet more challenges to the platform.
 The platform committee, led by Alicia Mattson, called for removal of the abortion plank and even its replacement with language merely mentioning the libertarian position that government should not pay for abortion; such a move would make the LP look anti-abortion to many outsiders.
 Some excused this because of an unreliable platform survey, open to the public, that showed quite a bit of opposition to the plank.
 Some saw this as a way to make the average voter think the party is antiabortion.
 The platform committee was dominated by antiabortion activists, individuals eager to get votes from anti-abortion Republicans, and individuals who believed removing the plank would end divisiveness in the party.

 All of these negative factors forced pro-choice libertarians to reorganize to get ready for the 2016 convention.
-We updated our website and created a Facebook group, a Twitter feed and a Youtube site.
+We updated our website and created a Facebook page and discussion group, a Twitter feed and a Youtube site.
 Members at the convention talked to hundreds of delegates and distributed buttons and literature.

 During convention business the platform came up for deletion twice.
 First during the bi-yearly vote on deletion of planks and later during the platform committee report.
 Both times members swiftly voted down deletions or changes.